dart-archive/www.dartlang.org/src/site/tools/analyzer/index.markdown

 ## Basic usage

+Run the analyzer from the top directory of the package.
-Here’s an example of testing a Dart file:
+Here’s an example of testing a Dart file.

 {% prettify sh %}
-dartanalyzer --package-root=code/packages test.dart
+dartanalyzer bin/test.dart
 {% endprettify %}

 As the following table shows,